Panasonic GH1 vs GM1

 It is notable that the GH1 has a hotshoe, while the GM1 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the GH1 and the GM1 have been discontinued, but can regularly be found used on eBay.
+Both the GH1 and the GM1 have been discontinued, but can regularly be found used on ebay.
 The GH1 was replaced by the Panasonic GH2, while the GM1 was followed by the Panasonic GM5.
+Further information on the features and operation of the GH1 and GM1 can be found, respectively, in the Panasonic GH1 Manual (free pdf) or the online Panasonic GM1 Manual.

 So what is the bottom line?
 Which of the two cameras – the Panasonic GH1 or the Panasonic GM1 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Panasonic Lumix DMC-GH1: